 The Group manages its capital structure and makes adjustments to it in light of economic conditions.
 To maintain or adjust the existing structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made to the objectives, policies or processes during the years ended 31 March 2017 and 2016.
+No changes were made to the objectives, policies or processes during the years ended 31 March 2018 and 2017.

-The Company monitors its compliance with banking covenants as required by its bankers, Westpac Banking Corporation and ASB Bank Limited (Note 20).
+The Company monitors its compliance with banking covenants as required by its bankers, Westpac Banking Corporation and ASB Bank Limited (Note 19).
 There have been no breaches during the year.

-The Company monitors equity using a gearing ratio (a non-GAAP measure), which is net debt divided by total equity plus debt.
+The Company monitors equity using a gearing ratio, which is net debt divided by total equity plus debt.
 The Company includes within net debt borrowings less cash and cash equivalents.